How to Pay Rent and Utilities as a Foreigner

 • Direct Bank Transfer: Many utility companies accept payments directly from your Chinese bank account.

-• Mobile Payment Apps: Alipay and WeChat Pay also support utility payments, allowing you to pay through your smartphone.
+• Mobile Payment Apps: Alipay and WeChat Pay also support utility payments.
+You can pay bills directly through these apps by entering your account details.

 Setting Up a Chinese Bank Account